 Adopt Change believe that every child has the right to grow up in a safe, nurturing and permanent family home, and that all families need the appropriate supports for children to thrive.

-Adopt Change works to raise community awareness of the importance of meeting these rights for children; encourage reform and empower Australians to work towards all children having permanency and positive life outcomes.
+We recognise the importance of permanency for positive life outcomes.
 We support capacity building of families to ensure that vulnerable children are able to remain within their birth family where possible.
 When that is not possible or safe, we advocate for other permanent options, including adoption where appropriate.

 We understand the impacts of impermanency and trauma and we work to support families through workshops and online resources; research; pre- and post-adoptive supports; trauma informed supports; information and community events; as well as working with governments, departments and the sector to address issues surrounding permanency for children.